 The complete department consists of two main teaching classrooms, an IT room, a store room and three practice rooms.

-All main classrooms contain interactive whiteboards and a vast collection of equipment including keyboards, percussion instruments, recording equipment and ICT music software, microphones, amplifiers, music text resources, TV, CDs / DVDs, iPod docks and other music equipment.
+All main classrooms contain interactive whiteboards and a vast collection of equipment including keyboards, percussion instruments, recording equipment and ICT music software, microphones, amplifiers, music text resources, CDs / DVDs, iPod docks and other music equipment.

 At Key Stage 3, the Arts programme works on a rotational basis with Art and Drama.
 When studying Music, students receive one double lesson per week lasting 100 minutes.

 At Key Stage 4, students receive three lessons per week, each lasting 50 minutes.

 Please note that any students who receive instrumental lessons from visiting teachers of ‘Dudley Performing Arts’ or by Windsor staff will be allocated a specific lesson time per week on their chosen instrument.
 All organisation of these lessons including registering for music tuition and payments of lessons are monitored directly by the music department.